Q: I’m having trouble with the online application form. What should I do?

 Q: Are there any grants or funding opportunities available to applicants?

-However, Art21 is unable to offer grants or scholarships to cover the travel and living costs of participating in the Summer Institute.
-We do encourage applicants to look into funding opportunities provided by their communities, schools, or districts.
+We encourage applicants to look into funding opportunities provided by their communities, schools, or districts.
 The following funding opportunities are also available:

 Q: Can I be guaranteed a single room if I select that housing option for accommodations at NYU?

-Q: For the curricular examples and lesson plans submitted as part of the application, do you want supplemental materials like handouts or rubrics included?
+Q: For the curricular examples and lesson plans submitted as part of the application, do you want supplemental materials like handouts, notes, and rubrics, etc. included?

-A: We encourage you to upload any materials that you think are an important accompaniment to your curricular example—whether it be an overview of the curriculum, final lesson plans, examples of student work, and so on.
+A: We encourage you to upload any materials that accompany your examples—whether it be an overview of the curriculum, final lesson plans, examples of student work, and so on.

 Q: I do not have access to video equipment.
 What other formats can I use for the video submission?